barkeshli-pcc/lab-00-writeup/README.md

 ## File system:

+All the projects in this class will follow the same file organization.

-On the left panel (Explorer, ) you will find the three most important folders in this directory:
+On the left panel (Explorer, ) you will find the `main.cpp` on the root folder, and the three most important folders in this directory:

 `_tests`: which holds your google test files.
 The grader will run these files to obtain your score.
 You will ignore `testA.cpp` for the most part.
 The bulk of your work will be done in `testB.cpp`.